fleetingbytes/mrot/crates/mrot/README.md

 * `mrot parse-date "from yesterday through today"`
 * `mrot parse-date "one day before and after today"` (This actually includes tomorrow, unlike two_timer's parse result.)

-### Get Cooking Suggestions
+### Getting Cooking Suggestions

-* `mrot what` will show you some meals which you haven't had for the longest time
+* `mrot what` will suggest some meals to cook, taking your planned and ignored meals into account
-* `mrot what --number 5` will show you (at most) five meals which you haven't had for the longest time
+* `mrot what --no-look-ahead` same as above, potentially including any meals you may have planned to cook in the near future.
-* `mrot what --ignore liver --ignore salad` will show you will show you some meals which you haven't had for the longest time, ignoring liver and salad (this supersedes your usual ignore list from your mrot configuration)
+* `mrot what --ignore liver --ignore salad` same as above, ignoring liver and salad (this supersedes your regular ignore list from your mrot configuration)
-* `mrot what --no-look-ahead` will show you will show you some meals which you haven't had for the longest time, ignoring any meals you might have planned to cook in the near future.
-* `mrot what --no-ignore` will show you will show you some meals which you haven't had for the longest time, not taking the ignore list from your mrot configuration into account
+* `mrot what --no-ignore` same as above, not taking the ignore list from your mrot configuration into account
+* `mrot what --number 5` same as above, overriding the regular number of meals to show.
+The given number is the upper limit.
+If you have not recorded enough meals to reach this number of suggestions, mrot will suggest less.

+#### Random Meal

-* `mrot random` will show you one random meal from your past or planned meals.
+* `mrot random` will show you one random meal from all of your records.
 This can also pick the meals from the ignore list or the ones planned for the future.
+The date when this meal was last cooked does not play any role.

 ### Browsing Meals